micahh2/Time-Travel/Readme.md

 #Time Travel
-A simple attempt to create a fun open source RTS.
+A simple attempt to create a fun and open source RTS.

 ##Compiling
 * You will need SDL installed